YangZiyi121/CS244_assignment_3/README.md

 ![BQL](Figures/BQL.png)

 From the above result, we can see that the sending bitrate of UDP does not vary too much for different queue sizes since the target bitrate is the same.
 However, the receiver bitrate increases with the queue size.
 It makes sense since Byte queue limits are a mechanism to limit the size of the transmit hardware queue on a NIC by the number of bytes.
 If we set the limit low, the packets will be transmitted without sacrificing throughput.
-If we set the limit high, the packets will full fill the capacity.
+If we set the limit high, the packets will full-fill the capacity.

 <h5> Packet delay while manipulating the queue size in Linux</h5>